blackboard/protractor-sync/README.md

 Protractor-sync builds on Protractor and provides:

-* Synchronous-style test writing (using fibers, behind the scenes)
+* Synchronous-style test writing (using fibers, behind the scenes) allowing all commands to execute immediately.
 * Polling mechanisms for testing asynchronous apps (polledExpect, elementFinderSync.waitUntil & .waitUntilRemoved, waitFor)
 * JQuery methods such as `hasClass`, `closest`, and `is`
 * Automatic stale element re-selection (if a stale element is encountered, try to re-select it based on its original selector)